inab/docker-textmining-tools/nlp-standard-preprocessing/README.md

 # nlp-standard-preprocessing

-This component runs a standard preprocessing nlp process
+This component runs a standard preprocessing nlp process.
+Sentence Splitting, Tokenization, Part of Speech (POS), other features: word types and formats.

 ## Getting Started